 - Stick to fruits and vegetables that you can peel yourself, such as bananas, oranges and avocados.
 Stay away from salads and fruits you can't easily peel, such as grapes and berries.

 - Avoid frozen pops and flavored ice.

 - Skip salsa and other condiments made with fresh ingredients.

 Don't drink the water

 When visiting high-risk countries, keep the following tips in mind:

 - Avoid unsterilized water — from tap, well or stream.
-If you need to consume local water, boil it for at least three minutes and then let it cool to room temperature.
+If you need to drink or wash fruits or vegetables in local water, boil it for at least three minutes and let it cool to room temperature.